Skrylar/ImpromptuModular/README.md

 Version 0.6.3\*

-\* The version in the plugin manager is 0.6.2, update pending.
-For the 0.6.2 documentation, please see [here](https://github.com/MarcBoule/ImpromptuModular/tree/8dd67d3e92ff506f09b5b2b2b2ac0cfe581ad7b7).

 [//]: # (!!!!!UPDATE VERSION NUMBER IN MAKEFILE ALSO!!!!!)

 Available in the VCV Rack [plugin manager](https://vcvrack.com/plugins.html).

+\* The current version in the plugin manager is 0.6.2, an update is pending.
+For the 0.6.2 documentation, please see [here](https://github.com/MarcBoule/ImpromptuModular/tree/8dd67d3e92ff506f09b5b2b2b2ac0cfe581ad7b7).

 ## License